amaslyaev/noorm/README.md

     uvicorn.run("main:app", port=5000, workers=3, log_level="info")
 ```
 Consequently, all DB operations occurring in child processes will be aggregated in the MainProcess registry.

+NOTE: on Python 3.14 the "multiprocess registry" feature is turned off.

 **Important**: statistics for `@nm.sql_iterate` and `@nm.sql_iterate_scalars` is not precise:
 1. `stat.duration` is counted only for query execution and first row extraction.